 This is also what is known as a limiting belief and it is one that hypnosis can help you with.

 If you are ready to overcome this limiting belief and take back control, hypnosis can help you do this.
-I invite you to book a free consultation to discuss if hypnosis is right for you and how it can help you.
-Click here to book your consultation today. it could be the 30 minutes that changes your life.
+I invite you to book a free Getting Acquainted Session to discuss if hypnosis is right for you and how it can help you.
+It could be the 30 minutes that changes your life.

 If you have questions about hypnosis, click here to read more information about what hypnosis is.